VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 ### Hand and air
-The mod adds some default help texts for the hand and the air which are written in a way that they probably are true for most subgames out of the box, but especially the hand help text is kept intentionally vague.
+The mod adds some default help texts for the hand and the air which are written in a way that they probably are true for most games out of the box, but especially the hand help text is kept intentionally vague.
 If you want to change these help texts or the entry names or other attributes, just add `_doc_items_*` fields to the item definition, either